thisisparker/dotnet-jekyll/_posts/2014-07-28-uber-passenger-ratings-algorithmic-discrimination.md

 layout: post
 guid: 'https://parkerhiggins.net/?p=1392'
 permalink: /2014/07/uber-passenger-ratings-algorithmic-discrimination/
-categories:
-    - Uncategorized
 tags:
     - algorithms
     - uber
 ---

-For a few hours today, Uber users could view their passenger rating thanks to [a how-to posted by Aaron Landy](https://medium.com/@aaln/how-to-find-your-uber-passenger-rating-4aa1d9cc927f). ((Aaron happens to be [Julie Samuels’s cousin](https://twitter.com/aalndy/status/493588974972055554).))
-Uber gives both passengers and drivers ratings, probably by averaging the post-ride ratings each gets, and they affect whether riders can get picked up and whether drivers keep their jobs.
+For a few hours today, Uber users could view their passenger rating thanks to [a how-to posted by Aaron Landy](https://medium.com/@aaln/how-to-find-your-uber-passenger-rating-4aa1d9cc927f).[^1] Uber gives both passengers and drivers ratings, probably by averaging the post-ride ratings each gets, and they affect whether riders can get picked up and whether drivers keep their jobs.

 Passenger ratings like these raise two kinds of concerns: first, that opaque and inaccessible metrics don’t allow for recourse or even explanation; and second that driver ratings aren’t very consistent or reliable raw material for those metrics.